inferno986return/SurvivalManual-ebook/README.md

 I have started this project by adding the wiki folder where I have used git clone to copy across the contents of the wiki.
 The wiki was last edited in 2020.

+Much like Ligi's app, the survival manual is small at under 4.5MB in size for the ePub (usually Kindle books are larger for backward compatibility).

 ## Foreword

 *“You’re not taking into consideration the most important human element of all; the will to live.
 Until a person is faced with death, it’s impossible to tell whether they have what it takes to survive.”*